 Where to stay in Quebec City

-Luxury (220 CAD and up): Fairmont Le Chateau Frontenac is indeed one of the iconic 5-star Old Quebec city hotels that features some stunning views over St. Lawrence River.
-Plus, it awaits you with delicious on-site restaurants, stylish rooms and even an indoor pool!
+Luxury ($220 CAD and up): Fairmont Le Chateau Frontenac is indeed one of the iconic 5-star Old Quebec city hotels that features some stunning views over the St. Lawrence River.
+Plus, it boasts delicious on-site restaurants, stylish rooms and even an indoor pool!
 Hotel Le Priori is a very good luxury 4-star hotel in Quebec with unique décor and Art Deco furniture!
-This hotel dating from 1734 has even been designated a World Heritage Site – how cool is that?
+This hotel, dating from 1734, has even been designated a World Heritage Site – how cool is that?

-Middle-priced (from 140 to 220 CAD): Hôtel Alt Québec is located only 15 minutes away from the airport and it awaits you with flat-screen TVs, coffee facilities and great service!
-Le Gite Du Hu-Art is a great middle-priced bed and breakfast in Quebec City with cozy rooms decorated in cottage-style!
+Middle-priced (from $140 to $220 CAD): Hôtel Alt Québec is located only 15 minutes away from the airport and it will charm you with flat-screen TVs, coffee facilities and great service!
+Le Gite Du Hu-Art is a great middle-priced bed and breakfast in Quebec City with cozy rooms decorated in a cottage-style!
 There is also an outdoor fire pit available, as well as an on-site boat that you can use for free!

 Day 6: Tadoussac National Park

-Again, I advise you to try and leave Quebec City in the morning because the road is quite long and you will have activities planned on that day.
+Again, I advise you to try to leave Quebec City in the morning because the drive is quite long and you will have activities planned on that day.
 Make sure to take a snack with you, as there are some picturesque spots with tables along the road where you will be able to stop and enjoy the view!

-There are so many places around the world where you can witness gentle giants in their natural habitat – before Canada I have personally seen whales in Sri Lanka and Iceland.
-Tadoussac, Quebec is Canada’s most popular whale watching spot and it is cool as the marine life was so varied!
+There are so many places around the world where you can witness gentle giants (whales) in their natural habitat – before Canada I had personally seen whales in Sri Lanka and Iceland.
+Tadoussac, Quebec is Canada’s most popular whale watching spot and it is very cool as the marine life is so varied!

-The ferry across St Lawrence River to Tadoussac takes approximately 10 minutes, operates 24 hours a day and it is free of charge!
+The ferry across the St. Lawrence River to Tadoussac takes approximately 10 minutes, operates 24 hours a day and is free of charge!

 Things to do in Tadoussac National Park